vkostyanetsky/Fastimer/Achievements.md

 ## Ascetic

-This achievement awards for the number of hours of continued fasting.
+This reward can be obtained for the number of hours of continued fasting.

 | Level | Hours of Fasting | Quality |
 |-------|------------------|---------|